deadlock-delegate/projects/README.md

 ### Arkstats

-- [x] use `metricsgraphics.js` for charts
+- [ ] if peer used as a starting point to scan the network is down, use different peer to avoid arkstats going down
 - [ ] # of transactions
 - [ ] disk size
 - [ ] block time
+- [ ] zoom in/out on graphs
+- [x] use `metricsgraphics.js` for charts
 - [x] memory
 - [x] cpu
 - [x] explore an alternative mem stats lib: https://stackoverflow.com/questions/20018588/how-to-monitor-the-memory-usage-of-node-js
-- [ ] if peer used as a starting point to scan the network is down, use different peer to avoid arkstats going down

 ### payfee.link